Becoming a Graphics Specialist

 Graphics specialists who are self-employed and work as freelance designers may need to work to maintain a supply of new assignments, and competition with other designers may be intense.
 However, these individuals have the ability to adjust their schedules.
 Job stress may occur related to meeting important deadlines.

 So what are the career requirements?
 Starting with the right education is important.
 Employers look for someone with at least a bachelor's degree.
 The degree field is graphic design, fine arts, marketing or communication.
 Most employers look for someone with 5-10 years of graphic design experience, which can sometimes be obtained through on-the-job training or through internships.
-Key skills for this job include:
+Key skills:

 - Time management